radiantlogic-v8/documentation-new/documentation/configuration/identity-views/ldap-proxy-views.md

 - Always Requested: Indicates if the RadiantOne service should always explicitly request the attribute when querying the backend LDAP directory.
 These attributes are typically known as operational attributes and you must ask for them specifically by name in order for them to be returned in queries.
 - Hidden: Indicates that the attribute should not be returned in the identity view.

-The default list of configured attributes include: manager, secretary, directreports, seealso, memberof, uniquemember, and member.
+The default list of configured attributes includes: manager, secretary, directreports, seealso, memberof, uniquemember, and member.

 To add more attributes:
 1. Click ![Add Button](Media/add-button.jpg).